Skip to content

 The look: The logo gives off a groovy vibe.
 The rest of the can's design is sneakily similar to Truly's, with pictures of fresh fruit decorating the tops.
 The seltzer itself is clear with frequent bubbles.

-The taste: This brand is all about fun—and fun it was to drink these seltzers.
+The taste: This brand is all about fun—and how fun it is to drink these seltzers.
 I started with the Watermelon Mint, which proved to be the best choice I made.
 It's oh-so-refreshing, like a fruity mojito, and unlike anything I tried from other seltzer brands.
 I wanted to go back for another can before even trying the other flavors but resisted for the sake of the taste test.
 After sipping on every option, I realized that Mighty Swell steals the smoothness from High Noon, even as a cold-brewed sugar alcohol-based drink.
 Plus, each flavor impressed from the candy peach ring nature of the Peach to the cherry cola-like taste of the Cherry Lime.

 The fact that these are the cheapest option, paired with the inevitability that I will be dreaming about that watermelon mint for a while, makes Mighty Swell an undisputed champion.
 I could see myself popping one open at any time of day.
 Hey, it's five o'clock somewhere, right?